Church Association for the Advancement of the Interests of Labor: History

-It was felt that the Church should take active measures to show her sympathy with the laboring classes in their struggle for justice, and C.A.I.L. grew out of a desire to carry this sympathy into effect.
+It was felt that the Church should take active measures to show her sympathy with the laboring classes in their struggle for justice, and CAIL grew out of a desire to carry this sympathy into effect.
 Its object was "the advancement of the interests of labor by the application of the principles of the Gospel of Jesus Christ".
 The Rt.
 Rev. Frederic Dan Huntington, Bishop of Episcopal Diocese of Central New York, was elected as its first president.

 The Association worked by sermons, prayer, corporate communion, lectures, distribution of literature, political action, and cooperation with other societies.
 It was confined in membership to communicants of the Protestant Episcopal Church or churches in communion with it, and had among its members 38 bishops of the American Church and four bishops of the Canadian Church.
 In New York City, it was very active in working for the passage of industrial legislation, in holding meetings in Episcopal churches where representatives of the working classes were invited to state their wrongs and desires, while representatives of the employees' interests were also heard.

-For a few years, ending in 1907, the Christian Social Union was affiliated with C.A.I.L.
+For a few years, ending in 1907, the Christian Social Union was affiliated with CAIL.

 Committees and councils

 When in 1893 the society created its Council of Mediation and Arbitration, it selected John Newton Bogart, a member of "Big Six," as the Labor attaché of the board, the other two members being Bishop Potter and Hon.
 Seth Low.
-In 1894, when the committee was enlarged to fifteen members so as to include representatives of the public, Capital and the labor unions, Mr. Bogart was chosen secretary, in which capacity he served for several years.
+In 1894, when the committee was enlarged to fifteen members so as to include representatives of the public, Capital and the labor unions, Bogart was chosen secretary, in which capacity he served for several years.
 The title was afterward changed to the New York Council of Mediation and Conciliation, whose constitution forbade it to "constitute itself a body of arbitrators excepting at the express request of both parties to a controversy, to be signified in writing."
 It was one of the first organizations of the country to spread the idea of arbitration between labor and capital and has done much to create more intimate knowledge and a better feeling between the church and labor.

 The association had standing committees on organized labor, investigation of strikes and promotion of peace, sweat shops, carrying on an aggressive work against sweating, tenement houses, looking to the reform of abuses, and church and stage, in co-operation with the Actors' Church Alliance, which was founded by this society.